akeneo/pim-api-docs/content/concepts/catalog-structure.md

 ```

 ::: warning
-Note that the `group_labels` field is only available in Serenity.
+The `group_labels` field is only available since the 5.0.
 :::

 ::: panel-link Want more details about the attribute resource?
 [Check its endpoints here!](/api-reference.html#Attribute)